R3mmurd/CellularAutomata/README.md

 at http://sourceforge.net/projects/aleph-w/.

-In the examples codes you should edit the file with .pro extention in order to configure the routes where you have installed the Aleph-w library and the directory Common.
+In the examples codes you should edit the file with .pro extention in order to configure the routes where you have installed the DeSIGNAR library.